100 Notable alumni of

 -

-Cameron Jordan Johnson is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Cameron Jordan Johnson is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
 He played college basketball for the Pittsburgh Panthers and the North Carolina Tar Heels.
 Drafted by the Minnesota Timberwolves with the eleventh overall pick in the 2019 NBA draft, Johnson was traded to the Phoenix Suns on draft night.
 During his sophomore season, he reached the 2021 NBA Finals with the Suns.
 He spent three full seasons in Phoenix before being traded to the Brooklyn Nets in February 2023.
+After nearly three full seasons with Brooklyn, Johnson was traded to the Nuggets in 2025.

 -